IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 Can the IRS Take Away Your Passport If You Live Abroad?

-If you have an excessive tax liability (over $62,000), the IRS can initiate the process to suspend your passport regardless of where you live.
+If you have an excessive tax liability (over $65,000 as of 2025), the IRS can initiate the process to suspend your passport regardless of where you live.
 If that happens, you may have the ability to travel back home, but your ability to use your passport to go anywhere would be seriously compromised.
 To avoid this, you may want to participate in the Offshore Voluntary Disclosure Program (OVPD).

 Remember the United States is one of the only countries in the world that requires you to report income regardless of where you live or where it was earned.
 Luckily, in most cases, you can qualify for a credit if you pay income tax to the country where you reside, so you usually don’t have to worry about double taxation.
-The IRS also requires taxpayers to report any amounts over $10,000 in foreign accounts, and failure to notify the IRS can result in serious penalties.
+The IRS also requires taxpayers to report any amounts over $10,000 in foreign accounts as well as certain foreign assets, and failure to notify the IRS can result in serious penalties.
 Fortunately, the IRS doesn't count FBAR penalties when determining whether or not you have seriously delinquent tax debt.

 Why Does the Government Take Away Passports for Unpaid Taxes?

 Taking away passports is designed to address the tax gap.
 Every year, the IRS loses out on billions of dollars of tax revenue due to people not paying their taxes.
 Taking away, revoking, or denying passports can be an effective way to get people to deal with their unpaid taxes.
 This is especially true for taxpayers who travel internationally for work or because they have families in other places.
-Initially, when the bill was proposed in 2012, lawmakers were opposed, but eventually, the rule piggybacked into the law through a highway funding bill.
+Initially, when the bill was proposed in 2012, lawmakers were opposed, but eventually, the rule piggybacked into the law through a highway funding bill called the Fixing America’s Surface Transportation Act (FAST).